Daehyun (Dan) Kim

 Welcome to my personal page!
 I am a Senior Research Fellow at the Max Planck Institute for Innovation and Competition.

-• Technological Development and Entrepreneurship: This research stream examines entrepreneurial activity in the context of rapid advancements in digital platforms and the growing adoption of AI.
+• Technological Innovation and Entrepreneurship: This research stream examines entrepreneurial activity in the context of rapid advancements in digital platforms and the growing adoption of AI.
 I also analyze the technological space of startups using large language models to examine their relationship with venture capital funding outcomes.

 You can find more details about my research in the research section of my webpage and on my CV.